Join our network. Make change happen.

 Implementing the cost-optimal methodology in EU countries

 This study presents three cost-optimal calculations.
-The overall aim is to provide a deeper analysis and to provide additional guidance on how to properly implement the cost-optimality methodology in Member States.
+The overall aim is to provide a deeper analysis and to provide additional guidance on how to properly implement the cost-optimality methodology in Member

 Policy Group(s):